I-am-Future/PyTorch-Linear-Operator-CUDA/README.md

     + Matrix sum along axis

     + (Unfortunately, our implementation are not as fast as PyTorch's, which utilizes cuBLAS and cuDNN.
-But it is a good demo in writing PyTorch C++ CUDA extension.)
+But it is still a good demo in how to write PyTorch C++ CUDA extension.)

-+ A Python-side module interface for matrix multiplication operator and a simple linear (Y = XW+b) operator.
++ A Python-side module interface (`torch.autograd.Function`) for matrix multiplication operator and a simple linear (Y = XW+b) operator.

 + Testings (manually and `torch.autograd.gradcheck`) to make sure the forward and backward are correct.